 Frequently Asked Questions

-Can ED Legal Services represent me in courts outside New South Wales?
+Can ED Legal represent me on short notice?

 Emergency Situations (24/7): For urgent matters requiring immediate attention, please contact us via mobile on 0416 849 997.
 Our team is available around the clock to assist you.